-I’ve always been a huge fan of using slow cookers to fix delicious food, and the three years of culinary training I received didn’t thwart my use of them at all.
-If anything, I think I use slow cookers a little bit more these days.
+I’ve always been a huge fan of using slow cookers to fix delicious food.
+I think I use slow cookers a little bit more these days.
 Why?
-Well, besides the silly reason, that I’m a (self-labeled) lazy chef, there’s a solid reason…
+Well, besides the silly reason, that I’m a (self-labeled) lazy cook, there’s a solid reason…

 After all, Thanksgiving Day is not the time to look for spare room in the oven to bake a dessert.
 Plus, you can make this dessert up to four days ahead and it’ll still be delicious at serving time.